kumahq/kuma-website/docs/docs/0.3.2/documentation/README.md

 * `kuma-dp`: this is the Kuma data-plane executable that - under the hood - invokes `envoy`.
 * `envoy`: this is the Envoy executable that we bundle for convenience into the archive.
 * `kumactl`: this is the the user CLI to interact with Kuma (`kuma-cp`) and its data.
+* `kuma-prometheus-sd`: this is a helper tool that enables native integration between `Kuma` and `Prometheus`.
+Thanks to it, `Prometheus` will be able to automatically find all dataplanes in your Mesh and scrape metrics out of them.
 * `kuma-tcp-echo`: this is a sample application that echos back the requests we are making, used for demo purposes.

 In addition to these binaries, there is another binary that will be executed when running on Kubernetes: